cyrildiagne/ar-cutpaste/README.md

 - You will need the deployed service URL to configure the local server

+- Make sure to configure a different port if you're running BASNet on the same computer as the local service

 ### 3 - Configure and run the local server

 - Follow the instructions in [/server](/server) to setup & run the local server.